Annual Report 2010-2011

 |Region||No. Reported||No. Responded||% Responded||% SAR responses|

-The budget for the Marine Mammal Response program comes from three main sources: SARA (39%), Other DFO sectors (25%) and External organizations (36%), as shown in table 2.
+The budget for the Marine Mammal Response Program comes from three main sources: SARA (40%), Other DFO sectors (32%) and External organizations (28%), as shown in table 2.
 External organizations are both governmental and non-governmental such as the Marine Animal Response Society, the New-Brunswick Museum, the Atlantic Veterinary College, the Vancouver Aquarium, the Cetus Conservation Research Society and Parks Canada.

-In the DFO Regions, funding is used for: call centres, marine mammal disentanglement kits, rescue pontoons and response training, seal relocation devices, necropsies, community outreach, and the maintenance of data.
+In the DFO regions, funding is used for call centres, marine mammal disentanglement kits, rescue pontoons and response training, seal relocation devices, necropsies, community outreach, the maintenance of data and even responses where animal cannot be relocated.

 |Total Cost of MMRP ($)||SARA Funding ($)||% SARA Toward Overall Cost||Other DFO Contribution ($)||% Other DFO Toward Overall Cost||*External Contribution ($)||% External Toward Overall Cost||% DFO & External Toward Overall Cost|